miconda/KSR-URL-Expander/README.md

 m acc
 ```

+If no module name is provided after `m`, then the navigation jumps to the index
+of modules for stable branch.

 **Note**: the list of module names is included in the extension, based on current
 Kamailio development version.
 Therefore some modules might not be available in
 stable and older versions of Kamailio.